robertomon/HDR_Toolbox/README.md

 NOTE ON PULL REQUESTS:
 =====================
 Please, send your pull requests to the develop branch.
+Requests sent to the Master branch will be ignored.

 Contact:
 ========